-During the 1909-1910 winter season, the Thomases were once again living elsewhere and 20 Gloucester was the home of Walter Denis Denègre and his wife, Bertha (Cobb) Armour Denègre.
+During the 1909-1910 winter season, the Thomases were living in New York City and 20 Gloucester was the home of Walter Denis Denègre and his wife, Bertha (Cobb) Armour Denègre.
 He was an attorney in New Orleans, where they maintained their primary residence; they also maintained a home in Manchester, Massachusetts.
 Walter Denègre had been a classmate of William Thomas at Harvard.

 During the 1919-1920 and 1920-1921 winter seasons, the Thomases were joined at 20 Gloucester by Samuel and Helen (Thomas) Warren, and their three children: Helen Warren, Anne Warren, and Samuel Dennis Warren, IV.
 Samuel and Helen Thomas had returned from Germany in 1910 and he had joined his family’s paper manufacturing firm.
 They previously had lived at 282 Marlborough, and had resumed living there by the 1921-1922 season.

 Washington Thomas died in May of 1929.
 Caroline Thomas continued to live at 20 Gloucester until her death in May of 1939.
 From about 1936, she was joined there by Miss Helen S. Neil.

 20 Gloucester was shown as vacant in the 1940 City Directory.

 On September 5, 1945, 20 Gloucester was acquired from A. N. C. Realty by Thomas M. McDonald and his wife, Christine (Anderson) McDonald.
 They lived in Canton, Ohio, where he was president of the Weber Dental Manufacturing Company.
 In October of 1945, the McDonalds filed for (and subsequently received) permission to convert the property from a single-family dwelling into eight doctor’s offices.
 In July of 1946, they amended their application to add an owner’s suite along with the doctor’s offices, and by 1947, the McDonalds were living at 20 Gloucester.

 The property changed hands and on February 25, 1955, was acquired by Mildred F. Cox and Franklin Dexter, trustees of the Fulmo Real Estate Trust.
 In November of 1959, Hunneman & Company, as agents for the owner, filed for (and subsequently received) permission to convert the property into eight apartments and one doctor’s office.